 Mounted on a full-length, fabricated-steel stand with an integral chip tray the 7.5" centre height and 30 or 40 inches (190 mm x 750 mm or 1000 mm) between centres Modig 190HFA was of a capacity to compete in the Colchester Triumph class.
 The bed, to Brinell hardness 220-230, could be had with or without a (rather shallow) 10-inch swing gap in which a piece of metal 8" thick (200 mm) could be accommodated on the faceplate.
 Although the front and back walls of the bed were braced by diagonal webs surprisingly only four of these were provided and they lay, consequently, at a shallow and less-than-effective angle.

-Spindle speeds of the all-geared assembly were altered by two concentrically-mounted levers in the middle of the headstock's front face The hardened and shaved gears were lubricated by a splash from an oil bath that also served the Timken taper-roller bearings of the headstock spindle.
-Unfortunately, for a 7-inch lathe, the headstock specification was decidedly lacking when compared with that offered by the competition: the spindle nose was the effective and popular American Long-nose taper nose but, at an L0 size (the smallest available), it was two steps down from that on a Colchester Triumph and the bore, at 15/8", some 40% narrower.
-Even the 1400 rpm 3-hp motor was on the light side compared to the 5 hp fitted as standard to a Triumph although the speeds of 34, 57, 94, 140, 245, 410, 679 and 1000 rpm were useful enough, especially the optional higher-speed range that started at 40 rpm and finished at 1400 rpm.
+Spindle speeds of the all-geared assembly were altered by two concentrically-mounted levers in the middle of the headstock's front face; internally, the hardened and shaved gears were lubricated by a splash from an oil bath, this also serving to lubricate the Timken taper-roller bearings of the headstock spindle.
+Unfortunately, for a 7-inch lathe, the headstock specification was decidedly lacking when compared with those offered by the competition: the spindle nose was the effective and popular American Long-nose taper nose but, at an L0 size (the smallest available), it was two steps down from that on a Colchester Triumph and the bore, at 15/8", some 40% narrower.
+Even the 1400 rpm 3-hp motor was on the light side compared with the 5 hp fitted as standard to a Triumph although the speeds of 34, 57, 94, 140, 245, 410, 679 and 1000 r.p.m. were useful enough, especially the optional higher-speed range that started at 40 rpm and finished at 1400 r.p.m.

 Because the lathe bed ways ran a little past the front and back faces of the headstock, the plain-top saddle was able to straddle it and so allow the cross slide to be centrally positioned (and perfectly supported by the long and symmetrical wings) - yet able to run right up to the spindle end.
 The compound slide rest (unfortunately with a short cross-slide) was fitted with balanced handwheels, each with a rotating plastic sleeve on the finger grip and with the micrometer dials available with metric or inch graduations.